Wet process engineering: Scouring

 Scouring is a chemical washing process carried out on cotton fabric to remove natural wax and non-fibrous impurities (e.g. The remains of seed fragments) from the fibers and any added soiling or dirt.
 Scouring is usually carried in iron vessels called kiers.
 The fabric is boiled in an alkali, which forms a soap with free fatty acids (saponification).
 A kier is usually enclosed, so the solution of sodium hydroxide can be boiled under pressure, excluding oxygen which would degrade the cellulose in the fiber.
 If the appropriate reagents are used, scouring will also remove size from the fabric although desizing often precedes scouring and is considered to be a separate process known as fabric preparation.
 Preparation and scouring are prerequisites to most of the other finishing processes.
-At this stage, even the most naturally white cotton fibers are yellowish, and bleaching, the next process, is required.
+Even the most naturally white cotton fibers are yellowish at this stage, thus at the next process, bleaching, is required.

 The three main processes involved in the scouring are saponification, emulsification and detergency.

 The main chemical reagent used in the cotton scouring is sodium hydroxide, which converts saponifiable fats and oils into soaps, dissolves mineral matter and converts pectose and pectin into their soluble salts.

 Another scouring chemical is a detergent which is an emulsifying agent and removes dust and dirt particles from the fabric.

 Since damage can be caused to the cotton substrate by sodium hydroxide.
 Due to this, and in order to reduce the alkali content in the effluent, Bio-scouring is introduced in the scouring process in which biological agent is used, such as an enzyme.